department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/flags-and-memorial-certificates.md

 ---

-To honor the military service of a deceased Veteran, we give the next of kin or a close friend a United States flag to drape on the casket (or coffin) or to place with the urn.
+To honor the military service of a deceased Veteran, we provide the next of kin or a close friend a United States flag to drape on the casket (or coffin) or to place with the urn.
 We also provide a Presidential Memorial Certificate (PMC).
 Find out how to get one or both of these honors.

 ### Can I get a burial flag?